linkerd/linkerd2/rfc/tap-hardening.md

 # Summary

-The goal of the Tap Hardening project is to restrict the set of clients that can tap resources on the cluster.
-The current proposal is for the Tap Service to become an Extension API server.
+The goal of the Tap Hardening project is to restrict the set of users by integrating with native Kubernetes RBAC.
+The current proposal is for the Tap Service to become an [Extension API server](https://kubernetes.io/docs/tasks/access-kubernetes-api/setup-extension-api-server/).
 This will allow requests to be both authorized and authenticated through the Kubernetes API.
 The TapByResource route currently served by the public API will be served by the APIService object on the now separate Tap Pod.

 The data plane proxies will also begin authenticating and authorizing Tap requests.
-The proxy’s Tap server will require a TLS connection and the client must be the Tap Service.
+The proxy’s Tap server will require a TLS connection and the client must be the Tap Controller.
 All other authenticated clients will be rejected.

 # Motivation